 12.1 Meaning of "Default Judgment" A default judgment is a judgment without trial and is generally obtained by procuring an administrative act rather than by judicial decision.
 A default judgment is a judgment entered without trial where a defendant has failed to respond to a claim.
 It is an administrative procedure which means judgment is entered without consideration of the merits of the claim.
 A defendant who fails to file an acknowledgment of service or a defence or, having filed an acknowledgment of service, then fails to file a defence, is liable to have a default judgment entered against him save in those specific cases where it is prohibited.
-A default judgment may be obtained in respect of: a failure to file an acknowledgment of service and or a failure to file a defence.
-12.1 lays down the only two situations where a default judgment can be obtained.
-The period for filing an acknowledgment of service is prescribed by r.9.3 (14 days after service of the claim form).
+A defence includes any document purporting to be a defence.
+A default judgment may be obtained in respect of: a failure to file an acknowledgment of service is prescribed by r.9.3 (14 days after service of the claim form)23.
 The period for filing a defence is prescribed by r.10.3 (28 days after date of service of claim form).
 If the defendant fails to do either of these things, the claimant may, subject to the rules in Pt 12, enter a default judgment.
-The default is with respect of the defendant having failed to file either: 1) an acknowledgement of service or ii) a defence.
+The default is with respect of the defendant having failed to file either: 1) an acknowledgment of service or ii) a defence.

 Where the conditions are satisfied, the claimant can apply for a default judgment to be entered.
-The application can either be by way of simple request or by formal application.
+The application can either be by way of simple request or by formal application by notice of application.
+Practice Direction No. 10 of 2023 supplements Part 12 of the CPR and should be consulted before requesting or applying for default judgment.
+The Practice Direction has no application to default judgments entered prior to 19 December 2023.
+Where there remains uncertainty as to the application of any of the provisions of the